captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## MEDIUM ALISON:
-Okay, but he sent it to me because he thought I’d be interested in the whole Paris… Arts… Bohemian… Scene.
+Okay...
+But he sent it to me because he thought I’d be interested in the whole Paris… Arts… Bohemian… Scene.

 ---